HPIC/MBP/README.md

 ```
 You can easily apply MBP to your DL training by following three conditions:

-1. **Specify Tensor Names and Micro-Batch Size**: Use the `@mbp.autobackward` decorator to specify the tensor names to be split and the desired micro-batch size.
+1. **Specify Tensor Names and Micro-Batch Size**: Use the `@mbp.apply` decorator to specify the tensor names to be split and the desired micro-batch size.
 2. **Return Loss Without Backpropagation**: Ensure the decorated function computes and returns the loss without calling `.backward()`.
 The MBP decorator will handle the backpropagation automatically.
 3. **Define Tensors Explicitly**: Explicitly define the corresponding tensors in `key=value` format when calling the decorated function to apply MBP.
 If not specified, MBP will not be applied to those tensors.